morris/vanilla-todo/README.md

 #### 2.3.1.
 User Experience

-The resulting product should be comparable to or better than the original regarding functionality, performance and design.
+The product should be comparable to or better than the original regarding functionality, performance and design.

 This includes testing major browsers and devices.

 #### 2.3.2.
 Code Quality

-The resulting implementation should adhere to established code quality standards in the industry.
+The implementation should be _maintainable_ and follow established code quality standards.

 This will be difficult to assess objectively, as we will see later.